Write your book in Reedsy Studio. Try the beloved writing app for free today.

 It was originally published in Britain as "Harry Potter and the Philosopher's Stone" - it was changed for the American printing.

-Sarah Rawson Sprouse - Over 6 years ago
+Sarah Rawson Sprouse - Almost 7 years ago

 "Planning is essential," and it's impressive she spent five years planning her series before diving in to get it done.